 Acolytes are any parishioners, age 8 and older, who assist the priest and lay ministers with our worship services.
 Their presence and ministry are key to our worship.
 Training is provided.
-This is an intergenerational opportunity of service.
+This is an intergenerational opportunity for service.

 The Altar Guild is a gift of time and talent to serve God in His House at His Table.
 We are a group of cohesive, dedicated women and men who prepare The Lord’s Table each Sunday for the Eucharist and all other worship services.
 We have four teams that serve for one week in a four-week rotation and provide individual training.
 No experience is needed.

-St. John’s Greeters warmly greet all worshipers as they come to services.
+Greeters warmly greet all worshipers as they come to services.
 Greeters try to make visitors feel welcome, encouraging newcomers to fill out a name tag and an attendance card.
 Greeters also provide information about St. John’s.
 Being a greeter is a wonderful way to get to know your current and future church family.